EVMS Autism Spectrum Disorder Program - FAQ

-Please contact EVMS Psychiatry and Behavioral Sciences at 757.446.5888 and ask for the Autism Spectrum Disorders division.
+Please contact EVMS Psychiatry and Behavioral Sciences at 757.446.5888 and state that you are inquiring about Autism Spectrum Disorders services.
 Your request will be reviewed and in most cases, an appointment will be given to you.
 You will be sent an information packet through the mail.

 The diagnosis of autism has changed according to the Diagnostic and Statistical Manual of the American Psychiatric Association.
 There are no longer separate diagnoses of Autism, Asperger's Disorder and Pervasive Developmental Disorder NOS.
 All of these diagnoses fall under the Autism Spectrum Disorder diagnosis, which is modified by the level of severity with one being the least and three being the most severe.
 The two main criteria are impairments in social communication and the presence of restricted interests and/or repetitive behaviors.